Moderna CEO says fourth vaccine dose could be needed in fall - NewsBreak

 The Israeli government is already offering a fourth COVID-19 vaccine dose to health care workers and individuals 60 years old and older in an effort to bolster protection amid the omicron wave of the pandemic.

-Preliminary results published showed that a second booster dose saw a “five-fold increase in the number of antibodies in the vaccinated person,” according to Israeli Prime Minister Naftali Bennett .Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+Preliminary results published showed that a second booster dose saw a "fivefold increase in the number of antibodies in the vaccinated person," according to Israeli Prime Minister Naftali Bennett.

 Comments / 0